taburetkin/predicates-js/README.md

 ## Dialects
 predicates-js may supports different t-sql dialects, the default one is postgres.
-If you need another you have to describe it by your self
+If you need another you have to describe it by yourself.

 ## Complex queries
-The main thing of predicate-js is that you can build a query with any kind of complexity, combining `and` and `or`
+The main thing of predicates-js is that you can build a query with any kind of complexity, combining `and` and `or`

 ```js